alvivar/GhostGrid/README.md

 transform to activate the grid for him and his children.

 - ALT + S = Snap all game objects in the grid for the selected transform
-- ALT + A = Enable auto snap in the grid for the selected grid
+- ALT + A = Enable auto snap in the grid for the selected transform
 - ALT + D = Disable all running grids